 conditions of the property at the time of sale via MLS information,

-verify that the comparables provided are in Monee Township(some come
+verify that the comparables provided are in Monee Township(some

-these sales.
+the condition of these sales.
 Then we provide supporting

 evidence for the subject property's current assessment.

-This activity is conducted even when the property as of 1/1/15.
+This activity is conducted even when

+own the property as of 1/1/15.
 Also many times the

 property may have had multiple owners in the current year

-When assessors go to appeals to defend
+When assessors go to appeals to defend the assessments,

-owner and the assessor, the purpose is to be fair.
+the assessor, the purpose is to be fair.
 At the same

-time, assessors must be cognizant of certain circumstances that may
+time, assessors must be cognizant of certain circumstances

+may be seeking.
 If a thorough job is not done in these

 to any property owner, then the difference in taxes not

 paid will eventually be obtained from the homeowners who

 and ensure that fairness and equity remains.

 What else can be done to help taxpayers lower their tax bill?

 Assessors advocate options to help taxpayers save on their

 tax bill.
 Assessments have been lowered so you can

 see some saving in the past years.
 Keeping in mind, if the

-less revenue of the taxing bodies like
+less revenue of the taxing bodies like your schools, police

-and forest preserves.
+preserves.
 However, I continue to fight for Seniors to be

 fairly treated with their Senior Assessment Freeze

 to arrive at resolutions that will lend to the best solution

 for all involved.

 Exemptions: Check your tax bill for exemptions to see if you have

 all that is due to you.
 The list of exemptions include

 Homestead exemptions, senior exemptions (65 years

-on income of $55,000 a year or
+on income of $55,000 a year or under for the entire household),

-disabled veteran, returning veterans and home improvement
+veterans and home improvement exemptions.
+If you

-obtaining this information.
+this information.
 Do you know anyone 65

 years or older them contact us ASAP!

 contact us by phone 708-534-6023, fax 708-534-6027 and website

 If you have questions, you may call during office hours

 (Monday and Wednesday from 9 am- 12 pm, Tuesday and Thursday

 from 9 am- 3 pm are winter hours) drop in or set an appointment

 Township of Assessments Website Information Disclaimer

 Includes 2015 assessment data.